Links on Android Authority may earn us a commission. Learn more.

 Otherwise, the Razer Kishi V2 looks to carry on where the V1 left off.
 It’s a handy controller for playing controller-optimized mobile games, emulated retro titles, or streamed games remotely or via the cloud, all with ultra-low latency due to the direct USB-C connection and with no need to charge it up as it feeds off your phone as a power source.

 Razer’s other big play for the Kishi V2 is the brand new Razer Nexus app, which acts as a one-stop portal for all your Kishi-compatible mobile games.
 You don’t need it to use the V2 out of the box as it plugs and plays just fine, but it’s also the only way you’ll get any future firmware updates for the V2, and is essential for using the screenshot button and remapping the programmable mini-bumpers.

 The Razer Kishi V2 comes in a single black color and is available to buy from Razer’s official store, Amazon, and other major online retailers.
 Due to the USB-C connector, the version currently available to buy is only compatible with Android phones.
-A Kishi V2 model for iPhone users is listed on Razer’s website and is expected to launch in Fall 2022.
+A Kishi V2 model for iPhone users is also available for the same price of $99.

 The Kishi V2’s new extendable bridge design may have been borrowed from other telescopic controllers, but aside from one rather glaring caveat (we’ll get to that), it’s absolutely a change for the better.